ShuaiZhou302/ShuaiZhou302.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
 I'm a sophomore student at SHIEN-MING WU School of Intelligent Engineering, South China University of Technology.
 Majoring in Robotics Engineering.
-Currently, I am very fortunate to be advised by Prof. [Zhongqiang Ren](https://rap-lab.github.io/team/zren/) of [RAP-Lab](https://rap-lab.github.io/) from UM-SJTU Joint Institute, Shanghai Jiao Tong University.
+Currently, I am very fortunate to be advised by Prof. [Zhongqiang Ren](https://rap-lab.github.io/team/zren/) of [RAP-Lab](https://rap-lab.github.io/) from UM-SJTU Joint Institute, Shanghai Jiao Tong University. <br>
+I recently created a wechat group for 26fall phd applicants, if you are interested, plaease click the wechat button to add me.

 {style="text-align: justify;"}